-Net proceeds from the Common Stock Offering currently are estimated to be approximately \$ (\$ million if the Common Stock Underwriters' overallotment options are exercised in full), after deducting the underwriting discount and estimated offering expenses payable by the Company.
+Net proceeds from the Common Stock Offering currently are estimated to be approximately \$ (\$ if the Common Stock Underwriters' over-allotment options are exercised in full), after deducting the underwriting discount and estimated offering expenses payable by the Company.

-The net proceeds from the Common Stock Offering, as well as the estimated \$ million of net proceeds from the Capital Securities Offering to be invested by the Trust in Junior Subordinated Debentures, will be used by the Company primarily to fund discounted loan acquisition and other lending and investment activities which are currently conducted by the Company through non-banking subsidiaries of the Company and the Bank and to develop related businesses.
-In addition, a portion of the net proceeds from the Offerings also could be used to acquire other businesses, although currently there are no agreements, arrangements or understandings with regard to any such transaction.
+The net proceeds from the Common Stock Offering, as well as the estimated \$ of net proceeds from the Capital Securities Offering to be invested by the Trust in Junior Subordinated Debentures, will be used by the Company primarily to fund discounted loan acquisition and other lending and investment activities which are currently conducted by the Company through non-banking subsidiaries of the Company and the Bank and to develop related businesses.
+In addition, a portion of the net proceeds from the Offerings also could be used to acquire other businesses, including other financial institutions, mortgage banking companies, particularly those which are engaged in sub-prime single-family residential lending activities, and companies which have software or other technology which would enhance the Company's ability to conduct loan servicing and other activities.
+Although the Company evaluates potential acquisition opportunities from time to time, currently there are no agreements, arrangements or understandings with regard to any such transaction.